 PermitsRara National Park Entry Permit

-Major Attractions of Rara Lake Trek
+Major Highlights of the Rara Lake Trek

-• Explore Rara Lake (2,990 m), the largest lake in Nepal
+• Discover Rara Lake (2,990 m), Nepal’s largest and most serene lake

 15. Upper Dolpo Trek